skypjack/entt/README.md

 registry.swap<Position>(e1, e2);
 ```

-As usual, it requires that the two entities are valid.
+As usual, it requires that the two entities are valid and that two instances of the component have been previously assigned to them.
 In case they are not, an assertion will fail in debug mode and the behaviour is undefined in release mode.

 The `get` member function template (either the non-const or the const version) gives direct access to the component of an entity instead: